Research Project Investigation

 Overall aims and purpose

-The module will provide students with training and practice in the acquisition of information and data from experimental, observational and computational research and the effective communication of their results in oral and poster presentations.
+The module will provide students with training and practise in the acquisition of information and data from experimental, observational and computational research, and the effective communication of their results in oral and poster presentations.
 Students will be embedded in research teams and will benefit from contact with graduate students and postdoctoral researchers, while under the overall supervision of a staff member.
-Oral presentation skills will be acquired through the delivery of a progress and preliminary results talk at the end of the 1st semester, to convey the progress of project work to staff and peers.
-Students will then take part in mini research conferences part-way through 2nd semester where they will produce a presentation of their interim project results via a poster and then a final oral presentation.
+Students will take part in mini research conferences part-way through second semester where they will produce a presentation of their interim project results via a poster, and then give a final presentation of their research.
 These presentations will be made to academic staff, post-doctoral researchers, PhD students and their peers.
 Submission of the final project work at the end of the year will be via a scientific journal paper format where students will demonstrate their skills in integrating the results from literature searching, experimental, computational and observational scientific research.

 A large part of the module will be self-study (with few lectures) and the activities undertaken by the student will vary depending on the type of research project taken to include laboratory, ship-based and/or field work studies.
 The process of acquiring information will lead to the production of a written plan and risk assessment.
 Students will integrate the various stages of their literature, experimental, computational and observational research into a scientific paper, poster and oral presentations.